On the Capacity of Channels with Timing Synchronization Errors: Timing Synchronization Error Channels

-Proposition \ref{prop_capbounds} gives bounds on the capacity for $(\p{d}, \p{r}) \in [0, 1)^2$.
-Three special cases of the DRC are of particular interest: the binary deletion channel (BDC) with $\p{d} = p, \p{r} = 0$; the \emph{symmetric} deletion-replication channel (SDRC) with $\p{d} = \p{r} = p$; and the binary replication channel (BRC) with $\p{d} = 0, \p{r} = p$.
-Specializing Proposition \ref{prop_capbounds} to these cases gives us the following results. \begin{cor}[Bounds on $C$ for special cases] We have
+{is the \emph{binary entropy function} \cite{cov_06_bok_infoth}.} {In fact, the lower bound above is actually a lower bound on the rate achieved by i.u.d. inputs, referred to as the \emph{symmetric information rate} (SIR) and denoted $C^{iud}$.} Three special cases of the DRC are of particular interest: the binary deletion channel (BDC) with $\p{d} = p, \p{r} = 0$; the \emph{symmetric} deletion-replication channel (SDRC) with $\p{d} = \p{r} = p$; and the binary replication channel (BRC) with $\p{d} = 0, \p{r} = p$.
+Specializing the bounds in \eqref{eq_simpbound} to these cases gives us the following.